 After that, install Malwarebytes (free version) and run a scan to get rid of the rest of the unwanted software.

-If this doesn’t help, try taking it to an expert, or perform a clean installation of Windows to make sure you are rid of anything bad.
+If this doesn’t help, try taking it to an expert, or perform a clean installation of Windows to ensure you are rid of anything bad.

 Important: Backup all your emails, important files first, before doing this.
-And try not to hand onto .exe files that you don’t need.
+And try not to hang onto .exe files that you don’t need.